papercodekl/MolecularGET/README.md

 # ICLR2020_MGET

-This is the primary code for the "GLT-C" model in "Molecular Graph Enhanced Transformer for Retrosynthesis  Prediction".
+This is the primary code for the "GET-LT1" model in "Molecular Graph Enhanced Transformer for Retrosynthesis  Prediction".
 Our code is based on OpenNMT and DGL.
 This is just a primary version and we will improve our code in the future.

 ## Install requirements